-3. PM on half-days scheduled for exams will be used as records day.
-The afternoon of the final day of the semester can be used as "comp' time for parent-teacher conferences as long as the teacher has completed all necessary duties.

-4. Class Size - class size should be reasonable and shall not exceed the following maximums within the limitations of available personnel, facilities, and funds:
+- 3. PM on half-days scheduled for exams will be used as records day.
+The afternoon of the final day of the semester can be used as "comp' time for parent-teacher conferences as long as the teacher has completed all necessary duties. - 4.
+Class Size class size should be reasonable and shall not exceed the following maximums within the limitations of available personnel, facilities, and funds:

-6-12 classes 35 students per academic class
+9-12 classes 35 students per academic class 6 - 8 classes 33 students per academic class

-K- 1 classes
+K- 1 classes 25 students per class 2-5 classes 30 students per class

-2-5 classes

-Specialist classes

-Students per class

-Available teaching stations